-Please know that the HIE Help Center is owned by a medical malpractice law firm that focuses on cases involving HIE and other birth injuries.
+Disclaimer: The HIE Help Center is owned by a medical malpractice law firm that focuses exclusively on cases involving HIE and other birth injuries.
 We try to provide useful medical information to our readers, but we cannot provide treatments or medical advice.
 If you think your child may be having a seizure, please call 911/your country’s emergency number or your doctor.

 I have seen adults have seizures before.
 Is this what it will look like if my child has a seizure?

 Not necessarily.
 According to the Epilepsy Foundation, seizures in newborn babies can look very different from those that occur in older children and adults.
-Sometimes, parents think a healthy baby is having a seizure when they are in fact exhibiting something called the Moro reflex, which can occur if a baby is startled, or jitters, which look similar to shivering.
+Sometimes, parents think a healthy baby is having a seizure when they are, in fact, exhibiting something called the Moro reflex, which can occur if a baby is startled, or has jitters (1).
+These can look similar to shivering.
 On the other hand, when a baby is really having a seizure, it can be very difficult to recognize.
 Therefore, it is very important for parents to speak to a doctor about any concerns, even if they seem silly.
 It is your doctor’s job to answer your questions and run diagnostic tests if you have witnessed signs of a seizure.

 What do infant seizures look like?
 How will I know if my baby is having a seizure?

-- A group of muscles on the infant’s body may all start to jerk in clusters several times each day and for a few days in a row.
-These muscle groups are usually shoulders, neck, or upper arms.
+- Myoclonic seizures: A group of muscles in the infant’s body may all start to jerk in clusters several times each day and for a few days in a row.
+These muscle groups are usually in the shoulders, neck, or upper arms.
 This is called a myoclonic seizure.
 For an example of how a myoclonic seizure might look, click here.

-- The infant’s limbs may either stiffen or twitch and jerk and their eyes may roll.
-These seizures, called febrile seizures, are the most common type of infant seizures and are usually caused by fever.
+- Febrile seizures: The infant’s limbs may either stiffen or twitch and jerk, and their eyes may roll.
+These seizures are the most common type of infant seizures and are usually caused by a fever above 102 degrees.
 For an example of how a febrile seizure might look, click here.

-- The infant may experience spasms characterized by stiffening of the arms and legs, bending forward, and arching of the back.
-This rarer form of seizures is called an infantile spasm.
+- Infantile spasm: The infant may experience spasms characterized by stiffening of the arms and legs, bending forward, and arching of the back.
+This rarer form of seizures usually occurs between 4-8 months of birth.
 For an example of how an infantile spasm might look, click here.

 How I can I be sure my child is having a seizure?

 Because many signs and symptoms of seizures are similar to the normal movements and actions of infants, it may be difficult to tell if your infant is experiencing one.
 It is imperative that you speak to a doctor if you think your child may be having seizures.
-If possible, one parent may be able to take a video of their child having a seizure to show the doctors while the other parent takes the necessary precautions to ensure the baby’s safety during a seizure.
-If a camera (or phone with videotaping ability) is not around, or only one parent/adult is present, it is important to remain as calm as possible, prioritize the baby’s immediate safety, and observe the baby carefully so that you can report what you see to the doctor.
-Keep in mind that infants who have seizures often grow into healthy, seizure-free adults.
-However, it is important to take note of what you see, because this can help doctors determine whether a baby is having a seizure, what type of seizure they are having, what caused it, and what sort of treatment the baby may require.
+If possible, one parent may be able to take a video of the child having a seizure to show the doctors while the other parent takes the necessary precautions to ensure the baby’s safety during a seizure.
+If a camera (or phone with videotaping ability) is not available, or only one parent/adult is present, it is important to remain as calm as possible, prioritize the baby’s immediate safety, and observe the baby carefully so that you can report what you see to the doctor.
+Your observations can help doctors determine whether a baby is having a seizure, what type of seizure they are having, what caused it, and what sort of treatment the baby may require.
 Of course, physicians should also run diagnostic tests such as electroencephalogram (EEG), rather than relying exclusively on parents’ observations.

 If you believe your child may be having their first seizure, call 911 or take them to the emergency room.
 If they have had seizures before, your doctor can provide you with information on how to distinguish between seizures that warrant a trip to the hospital and those that do not.